abdullahzulfiqar653/TestProject/README.md

 1. **Database Connection Errors**:

    - Ensure the database service is running independently and reachable from the application.
+This includes setting up MSSQL correctly if not using SQLite.

 2. **Environment File Issues**: